 Documentation not only helps you improve your processes over time, but it also helps in keeping your content consistent.
 And that's very important when it comes to self-education tools.

 Analyze the stats and measure the success of your content.
-It's very easy to fall into the vanity metric game where you're counting views or even completion rate.
+It's very easy to fall into the vanity metric game where you're counting views or even completion rates.
 But instead, you should focus on measuring the behavioral change you can correlate to users who watch your course.

-Study the statistics and improve your content, based on how customers have reacted.
+Study the statistics and improve your content based on how customers have reacted.

 3. Up-to-date content

-If you really intend to keep your system valuable, keeping the content up-to-date is key.
+If you intend to keep your system valuable, keeping the content up-to-date is key.
 You cannot expect your customers to be interested in your products and services with the help of the same old-school tactics.

 Remember, you have high competition and if you're not doing your best then someone else will.
-Software is changing and getting more complex, so you need to be agile in order to survive the race.
+Software is changing and getting more complex, so you need to be agile to survive the race.
 Hence, keeping content up-to-date is super important, especially the self-education videos.

 When it comes down to self-service tools, you have to think about it as a place where users want to become experts as well.
-HubSpot Academy gives users a place to learn about the product, but it’s also somewhere where they can enhance their career as well.
+HubSpot Academy gives users a place to learn about the product, but it’s also somewhere where they can enhance their careers as well.